inmoonlight/inmoonlight.github.io/source/about/index.md

 My current interests are

--   How to work collaboratively with AI research engineers, software engineers, designers, and users
+-   Building a great product
--   Effective and efficient AI product development cycle
+-   Effective and efficient AI product development
 -   Leading at scale

 ---